SOP and Guideline for Hold-Time Studies of Tablets

 – coating to packing in bulk;

-– packing of bulk to finished packed dosage form.
+– packing of bulk to the finished packed dosage form.

-A written protocol, procedure or programme should be followed, which includes, for example, the activities to be performed, test parameters and acceptance criteria appropriate to the material or product under test.
+A written protocol, procedure, or program should be followed, which includes, for example, the activities to be performed, test parameters, and acceptance criteria appropriate to the material or product under test.
 The

 protocol and report should generally include the following: a title; reference number; version; date; objective; scope; responsibility; procedure; description of the material or product; sample quantities; sampling method and criteria;